Average Weather in Valdosta Georgia, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Valdosta are 30.833 deg latitude, -83.280 deg longitude, and 197 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Valdosta are 30.833 deg latitude, -83.280 deg longitude, and 197 ft elevation.

-The topography within 2 miles of Valdosta is essentially flat, with a maximum elevation change of 79 feet, and an average elevation above sea level of 197 feet.
-Within 10 miles contains only modest variations in elevation (157 feet).
+The topography within 2 miles of Valdosta is essentially flat, with a maximum elevation change of 79 feet and an average elevation above sea level of 197 feet.
+Within 10 miles is essentially flat (157 feet).
 Within 50 miles also contains only modest variations in elevation (394 feet).

 The area within 2 miles of Valdosta is covered by artificial surfaces (91%), within 10 miles by trees (46%) and herbaceous vegetation (19%), and within 50 miles by trees (48%) and cropland (28%).